lepture/lepture.com/resume.md

 I did, do and will always believe in

 > Love its people, but never trust its government.
-> Believe evolution rather than revolution.
+> Believe in evolution rather than revolution.

 ## Contact